 The IBS discrete mathematics group welcomes Seokbeom Kim (김석범), a new graduate student at the IBS discrete mathematics group since August 2022.
 He is currently a graduate student at the department of mathematical sciences, KAIST.

 The IBS discrete mathematics group welcomes Dr. Sebastian Wiederrecht, a new research fellow at the IBS discrete mathematics group from July 16, 2022.
 He received his Ph.D. from Technische Universität Berlin under thesupervision of Prof. Stephan Kreutzer.
 He is interested in graph theory, in particular the structural matching theory.

-With the vision of “Making Discoveries for Humanity and Society,” the Institute for Basic Science (IBS) was founded in 2011 by the Korean government to promote basic science in Korea.
-To date, IBS has 31 Research Centers and each Center has been yielding outstanding results in various research fields.
+With the vision of “Making discoveries for humanity and society,” the Institute for Basic Science (IBS) was founded in 2011 by the Korean government to promote basic science in Korea.
+To date, IBS operates two institute and 35 Research Centers which have been yielding outstanding results in various research fields.

 We hope that the Fellowship serves as a stepping stone for our researchers to mature into leading researchers in basic science.

 Within seven years of obtaining a Ph.D. (obtained no earlier than 1 January 2015) or under the age of 40 with a Ph.D. (born no earlier than 1 January 1982) – Ph.D. candidates must be conferred with a Ph.D. degree no later than 31 August 2022.

 Current IBS researchers are eligible to apply if they meet the above criteria.